Akshay Dogra

 Akshay Dogra (/hns/; born 21 September 1981) is an Indian actor and producer working in the television industry.
 He has worked on many shows during his career, both on-screen and off-screen.
 After working backstage at many shows, Akshay finally made his television debut in 12/24 Karol Bagh on Zee TV.
 He is known for playing Akash Singh Raizada in Iss Pyaar Ko Kya Naam Doon?, Satya Nayak in Do Dil Ek Jaan and Jagan Pawaniya in Waaris.

 Early life

 Akshay was born and brought up in New Delhi with his younger sister, fellow actress Ridhi Dogra.
-Akshay was 21 before he decided to enter the entertainment business.
+Akshay was 21 when he decided to enter the entertainment business.

 Career

 Beginning

 At age 21, Akshay decided to move to Mumbai, Maharashtra to pursue a career in the entertainment business.
 Starting in 2002, Akshay started working behind the scenes as Executive producer as well as a member of the Creative Unit of many shows.
 For a while after moving to Mumbai, Akshay worked as an assistant to Deepak Tijori.
 He eventually moved on to acting.